 Lavender in Province Apothecary Products

 If you aren’t up to growing lavender at home you can still enjoy some of the many benefits of lavender in our products!

-Lavender is incorporated into many of our products, including our Invigorating + Balancing Toner and Aftershave Oil.
+Lavender is incorporated into many of our products, like our Invigorating + Balancing Toner.

 Our Invigorating and Balancing Toner features Lavender in its hydrosol form.
 A hydrosol is created during the essential oil distillation process.
 This means water and steam are swirled around the lavender plant, which captures steam and essential oils.
 The two are then separated and the lavender is skimmed off the top.
 The result is a pure lavender hydrosol, which is a gentler form than a lavender essential oil but includes all the same benefits.
 This means you can spray away in the summer season and it won’t over-dry your skin, like a pure essential oil might.
 We know toner has a negative connotation but think of ours as a balancing floral essence, with no drying alcohol or harmful ingredients!
 The toner is our go to product for summer, we like to keep one in our purse and spritz on the go to refresh, calm and soothe!

 dispell tension and invite calm$16.00